SB-27182/Vae_Set/README.md

   <img src="https://github.com/SB-27182/Vae_Set/blob/master/readme_images/explicit_probs.png" width=480 height=268 />
   </kbd>
 </p>
 Disentanglement/principal-component-analysis, are the consequences of this orthogonal Hilbert space.
 Naturally, this opens the door for many new theoretical modifications of the VAE.
-Another space that has caused revolutionary developments in NLP is the Fourier space.
+Another Hilbert space that has caused revolutionary developments in NLP is the Fourier space.
 Indeed, attention-based/transformer models use a frequency basis to encode latent signals of sequential data.
 In this regard, there is a shared core structure between transformers and VAEs.
 It seems hybrid models are possible.
 <br>

 #### `Analysis specific models:`